-Tycho Brahe was a Danish astronomer who was well known for his accurate measurements of the heavens.
-He saw the benefits of both the Copernicus model and Ptolemy's model.
-He proposed a model that was a combination of the two.
+Tycho Brahe (pronounced Tee-ko Braw) was a Danish astronomer who was well known for his accurate measurements of the heavens.
+He saw the benefits of both the Copernicus model and the Ptolemy model.
+In 1588 he proposed a model that was a combination of the two.
 He assumed that the earth was stationary and was located at the center of the universe.
 The sun and the moon revolved around the earth.
 The other five planets revolved around the sun.
-Figure 8 shows his model (without epicycles).
+Figure 9 shows his model (without epicycles).

 It is not obvious, but it can be shown that Tycho Brahe's model is mathematically equivalent to the Copernicus model.
 Therefore, they have the same accuracy.
 The model of Tycho Brahe had the advantage of being consistent with Ptolemy's intuitive arguments for a stationary earth.
 Thus, at this point in history, belief in an earth-centered universe was still a very rational position.
 Let us look briefly at the man behind this model.

 Tycho was born on December 14, 1546 to Otte and his wife Beate in the family manor, Knutstorp Castle (then in Denmark but now part of Sweden).
 A picture of this manor is shown in Figure 10.
 His birth name was Tyge, but he would later go by the latinized name Tycho.